What number should I call in case of a medical emergency?

 The dispatcher will immediately notify the River Edge Police Department.
 The nearest patrol car will be sent to your location.
 All our police officers are trained to begin life-saving measures like controlling bleeding, providing supplemental oxygen, delivering naloxone or initiating CPR.

-Simultaneously the REVAS volunteers on duty will be paged.
-They will respond to the ambulance building and then go to your location in the ambulance.
+Depending on the time of the day either REVAS volunteers or Holy Name ambulance will be paged.
 Upon arrival our Emergency Medical Technicians (EMT) will take over care from the police officers and continue medical treatment while performing patient assessment.
 EMTs will use necessary equipment to transfer the patient to the ambulance stretcher and then continue care on the way to hospital.

 In case of life-threatening emergencies like difficulty breathing, loss of consciousness, stroke, or chest pain, paramedics will also be dispatched from the nearby hospital.
 Paramedics will join EMTs on scene or in the ambulance.
 However, if EMTs determine that the patient's condition is less severe than previously thought, they will cancel the paramedics before their arrival.